 • Use the model as a starting point for salad in any season:

-- Fall – boil kabocha cubes, eggs, and shaved fennel with Borneo N26, serve with sliced pear and radish, pickled raisins, feta cubes and/or smoked oysters, with a sumac and paprika dressing with sherry vinegar
+- Fall – boil kabocha cubes, eggs, and shaved fennel with Borneo N26, serve with sliced fresh pear and radishes, pickled raisins, feta cubes and/or smoked oysters, with a sumac and paprika dressing made with sherry vinegar

-- Winter – boil sweet potatoes and baby beets with Cancale N11, then drop the temperature and poach some salmon fillets, serve warm with pickled green beans, cornichon and pearl onions, lemon Lula N41 dressing and fresh citrus supremes
+- Winter – boil baby sweet potatoes and baby beets with Cancale N11, then drop the temperature and poach some salmon fillets, serve warm with pickled green beans, cornichon and pearl onions, lemon juice and Lula N41 dressing and fresh citrus supremes

-- Spring – boil new potatoes, eggs, and asparagus with , serve with pickled artichoke hearts, spring onions, garlic misozuke, smoked trout, fresh herb (sorel, chervil, etc.) dressing with Breeze N5
+- Spring – boil new potatoes, eggs, and asparagus with Galil N13, serve with pickled artichoke hearts, sliced spring onions, garlic misozuke, smoked trout, and a fresh herb (sorel, chervil, etc.) dressing with Breeze N5

 Past July Recipes